Saleh-Ibtasham/Saleh-Ibtasham/README.md

 I'm a software engineering graduate and I still want to pursue this field.

 I am an enthusiast when it comes to technology and software.
 I like to work on systems design and web development.
-I also have a keen interest in Artifical Intelligence and Data Analysis.
+I also have a keen interest in Artificial Intelligence and Data Analysis.

 - 🔭 I’m currently working on software data analysis.
 - 🌱 I'm looking into possibilities of integrating machine learning and software analysis.